 Mail the completed, signed application with your complete official transcript of high school grades and other relevant documents, e.g. college application essay, letters of recommendations and or congratulations to: UJAA (USA) Inc.1452 President StreetBrooklyn, NY 11213

 Applications and required attachments must be received no later than June 13th.

 Information received is considered confidential and is reviewed only by UJAA (USA), INC. If selected to receive an award, the student must authorize release of scholarship application materials and photograph for use by the sponsor for program and publicity.
 Questions about the application process may be directed to UJAA (USA) Inc.

-The Union of Jamaican Alumni Associations (USA) Inc. (UJAA) has hosted an annual High School Graduate Awards every year since its formation 27 years ago.
+The Union of Jamaican Alumni Associations (USA) Inc. (UJAA) has hosted an annual High School Graduate Awards every year since its formation over 27 years ago.
 This event recognizes high school graduates of Jamaican lineage as they graduate high school and move on to matriculating in colleges and universities.
 Another aspect of this award is an essay competition through which students are encouraged to write an essay on a topical subject that is selected by UJAA.
 The winner of the essay competition is announced during the AwardsCeremony.
 A special prize of an all expense paid trip to Jamaica is presented to the essay competition winner and their chaperone.